 It’s now believed that the Endocannabinoid system in dogs influences activity in the gastrointestinal tract and affects the areas of the central nervous system that are responsible for appetite.
 The ECS also appears to play an important role in the regulating hormones that are related to the body’s response to stress and to the reproductive system.

 The Endocannabinoid System regulates inflammation.
 Inflammation is the body’s natural response to damage to tissue or infection but when this response is not controlled properly it can lead to chronic inflammation.
 This inflammation is believed to be responsible for many chronic diseases.
 When the endocannabinoid system is stimulated by external cannabinoids it leads to a moderation in the body’s immune response and so reduces inflammation.

 Scientist now theorize that the primary function of the endocannabinoid system is to control a vital function of the body that is known as homeostasis, which is the maintenance of the stable internal conditions that all living things need to survive.
 If that is true then the Endocannabinoid System plays a huge roll in regulating many bodily functions.

-The Effects of CBD and the Endocannabinoid System
+The Effects Of CBD & The Endocannabinoid System

 The endocannabinoid system is there to respond to stimulation by the body’s own endocannabinoids, but the cannabinoid receptors can also be stimulated by cannabinoids from external sources, including cannabidiol (CBD).

 Initial research of the benefits of medicinal cannabis was focused on the psychoactive cannabinoid THC which binds to the CBD1 receptors triggering activity.
 Subsequent research has shown that the non-psychoactive CBD stimulates activity in both CB1 and CB2 receptors by triggering the release of the body’s natural endocannabinoids.
 This increases the effect throughout the entire body.
 Research by the National Institutes of Health has shown that CBD can slow the natural breakdown of endocannabinoids which acts to prolong the therapeutic effect.